Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Case Study: PM Air Pollution in the Greater London Region

 {To assess the predictive performance of the logistic regression component, we computed additional validation and classification metrics, evaluating its ability to accurately predict and classify threshold exceedances.
-Table~\ref{tab:appendix_class_logreg} in the Supplementary Material presents these classification metrics for the logistic regression component of the ExDF model, applied to fitted sites A–K when predicting at site L. The table also includes a comparison with the EAC4 data.
+Table~\ref{tab:appendix_class_logreg} in the Supplementary Material presents these classification metrics for the logistic regression component of the ExDF model, applied to fitted sites A--K when predicting at site L. The table also includes a comparison with the CAMSRA data.
 While classification performance varies across sites, overall, the model demonstrates high accuracy across all metrics.}

-{Overall, our results indicate that the ExDF model outperforms both the EAC4 and GausDF models in capturing the true threshold exceedances observed at the \emph{in situ} stations.
+{Overall, our results indicate that the ExDF model outperforms both the CAMSRA data and the GausDF model in capturing the true threshold exceedances observed at the \emph{in situ} stations.
 In some cases, the ExDF model exhibits greater uncertainty, which is expected given that it is fitted to censored threshold exceedances, whereas the GausDF approach is fitted to the full dataset.
-A notable limitation of the ExDF model is that, at locations where remote-sensing data poorly reflect actual conditions, the improvements achieved by data fusion models over the EAC4 data are minimal and may be deemed negligible.}
+A notable limitation of the ExDF model is that, at locations where the gridded reanalysis field poorly represents actual conditions, the improvements achieved by data fusion models over the CAMSRA data are minimal and may be deemed negligible.}